ibm-cloud-docs/monitoring/iam_instance_auth.md

 ## Step 2.
 Reset the Sysdig token for each team
 {: #iam_instance_auth_step2}

+Complete this step if you are configuring your Sysdig instance to authenticate with IAM tokens only.
+{: note}

+When you reset a Sysdig token, you disable the current Sysdig token that users might be using.
+There is 1 Sysdig token per team.

 For each team in the Sysdig instance, [reset the Sysdig token](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-api_sysdig_token#api_token_reset).

 ## Step 3.
 Configure the Sysdig instance to only allow IAM tokens